 We are living through extraordinary times.
-Life as we know it has been upended and the new “normal” is anything but.
-Because many of us are staying home to protect our health and that of others, the coronavirus pandemic is changing how we interact with our world.
-In this environment, digital and fintech tools can help us accomplish everyday tasks such as grocery shopping and banking without leaving home, which can reduce stress and can help us breathe just a little bit easier.
+Life as we know it was upended last year, and the new “normal” is anything but.
+Because many of us are staying home to protect our health and that of others, the coronavirus pandemic has changed how we interact with our world.
+In this environment, digital and fintech tools can help us accomplish everyday tasks such as grocery shopping and banking without leaving home, and can keep us connected to our communities while staying physically apart.

 Many are employing digital tools for the first time.
 If so, you are not alone.
 Although we use our mobile phones every day, in 2019, more than two-thirds of people over age 50 had not used their phone for financial or banking transactions in the past three months.